 The easiest option is to use the RafflePress WordPress block.

 Type RafflePress into the search box to bring up the content block.
-Then click it to add it into your post.
+Then click it to add it to your post.

-From the dropdown box in the block, scroll down until you find your giveaway.
+From the dropdown menu in the block, scroll down until you find your giveaway.
 Once you click it, the RafflePress giveaway widget will appear in your post with a live preview.

 Click publish when you’re ready.
 Then when you navigate to the live post, it will look similar to the example below:

-Being able to access first-class support when hosting a contest is crucial to your overall success.
-With the right support, you can make sure you’re using your giveaway tool in the best way to maximize your results.
+Accessing first-class support when hosting a contest is crucial to your overall success.
+With the proper support, you can make sure you’re using your giveaway tool in the best way to maximize your results.

-Let’s see how each option looks in terms of the support on offer.
+Let’s see how each option looks regarding the support on offer.

-The support for Rafflecopter consists of a resource center with helpful guides, videos, and rules for running contests on certain social media platforms.
+The support for Rafflecopter consists of a resource center with helpful guides, videos, and rules for running contests on specific social media platforms.

-They also have a knowledgebase with a collection of frequently asked questions, and answers users can search through for solutions.
+They also have a knowledge base with many frequently asked questions and answers users can search through for solutions.

 And if you’re still stuck, you can submit a request ticket using the form provided on their website.

-Gleam, on the other hand, offers email support to all customers on any plan and users of their paid versions can also use chat support.
+On the other hand, Gleam offers email support to all customers on any plan, and users of their paid versions can also use chat support.

 There’s also a slack group for anyone on their pro plan or higher.
-While priority support is reserved for Business and Premium plan users.
+Priority support is reserved for Business and Premium plan users.

-To go with their direct support, Gleam has a range of resources for users to learn in their own time.
+Gleam has a range of resources for users to learn in their own time to go with their direct support.

 RafflePress also has detailed documentation for all available features.
 And to go with it, their blog is dedicated to providing the most up-to-date information about running contests.
-Plus there’s a ton of tutorials for growing your business on WordPress too.
+Plus, there are a ton of tutorials for growing your business on WordPress too.

-Even better, RafflePress offers users a 100% money-back guarantee so you can use the plugin with zero risk to yourself.
+RafflePress offers users a 100% money-back guarantee so that you can use the plugin with zero risks to yourself.

 Pricing for Rafflecopter vs Gleam vs RafflePress